MatheusOliveiraSilva/ChatWithDocs-Front/README.md

 This is the frontend application for ChatWithDocs, an interface to interact with documents through an intelligent chatbot.

-Access the application at: https://chatwithdocs-front.vercel.app
+Access the application at: https://chatwithdocs-front.vercel.app (not working right now, desactivated because of aws API billing, i'm saving money now D: ).

 ## What is ChatWithDocs?